• Art Magazine

 © Raimond Speking, via Wikimedia Commons

-The Cologne Cathedral was based on the templates of the cathedrals of Amiens and Beauvais.
-Construction was repeatedly interrupted over a period of 300 years, so that the cathedral only existed as a fragment for a long time.
-It was not until 1880 that the west towers could be fully completed when old Gothic plans had been rediscovered.
-The Gothic decorative gable, which is located above the portal of the high cathedral church, was also only added in the 19th century.
+The Cologne Cathedral was modelled after the cathedrals of Amiens and Beauvais.
+Over a period of 300 years, construction was repeatedly interrupted, so the cathedral existed for a long time only as a fragment.
+Only in 1880 were the west towers fully completed, when old Gothic plans were rediscovered.
+The Gothic decorative gable above the portal of the High Cathedral was also added only in the 19th century.

 It was only very late that the Cologne Cathedral really became the world's largest Gothic cathedral Milan Cathedral